musilvab/screenNetflix/README.md

-# 📺 Netflix Page - 7 Days of Code
+# 📺 Screen Netflix - 7 Days of Code

 ---